fagiolini/fagiolini.github.io/_posts/2020-11-15-protein+-brownies.md

 ---

 1. if you are using rolled oats, blend them into a powder.
-2. in a food processor (or a good blender) mix all the ingredients except for the chocolate (beans, oat flour, sugar, cocoa, oil, baking powder and vanilla extract). mix very well: you should end up with a smooth and thick brown batter, with no recognizable bits of bean.
+2. in a food processor (or a good blender) mix all the ingredients except for the chocolate (cooked beans, oat flour, sugar, cocoa, oil, baking powder and vanilla extract). mix very well: you should end up with a smooth and thick brown batter, with no recognizable bits of bean.
 3. cut the dark chocolate in small pieces
 4. add them to the batter and mix with a spoon.
 5. pour the batter int a mould, we used a round mould (diameter 22cm), but you can use a square mould 20x20cm (or smaller if you like thicker brownies). spread it well in your mould with the help of a spoon.